aslag/docker_seq/README.md

     cd /seq_http && LEIN_ROOT=true lein ring server-headless 3000

-Because the source dir is mounted with sshfs from the host system into the container, you can edit source files in the host system and they'll be available to the runtime in the container.
-Note also that the container is executed in development mode and will hot-reload source changes.
+Note that the app in the container is executed in development mode and will hot-reload source changes.

 If you started the seq_http daemon with `-p 3000:3000` (as mentioned above) traffic originating from the host system (your workstation, probably) will be forwarded to the dev container's server.
 You can test that with a command like this: